stealth-scales/stripe-challenge/README.md

 - I started to go down the road of combining the two in the backend, but the IDs being different between the two objects in Stripe made that not super clean, so I didn't finish that.
 Fair critique if the expectation was to merge those two lists.
 If I were to do it, the cleanest way would be to have two filters `afterTransaction` and `afterAuthorization` and to make it work with React Query, we'd construct that on the frontend as `after=ipi_xxxx:iauth_xxxx` and then split it on the backend (the cursor based nature of React Query is the only reason I'd do it this way.)

+- Tests.
+Could have written tests.
+I don't know exactly what tests would be helpful here other than if you wanted to test analyis math, or do e2e tests on the API + Stripe integration.

 ### How might you have gone about further optimizing the load time of this view?

 Caching.
 Frontend caches the transactions and data between page changes, but having a backend cache for transactions and reporting pieces would be a good move.
 Otherwise, there's not a ton to optimize.